 Clearly define criteria for solar PV service field trips

 When solar PV O&M is offered in a broader geographical range, our experience shows that the winners are those who carefully design transport plans, and never drive to a PV site in vain.
-More residential and industrial segment customers are gaining interest in their solar PV installation performance, daily yields etc. Even in case of small variations in performance, service trips are often demanded without further ado.
+More residential and industrial segment customers are gaining interest in their solar PV installation performance, daily yields, etc. Even in the case of small variations in performance, service trips are often demanded without further ado.

 Here, it is requested to differentiate between the customers or the criteria to catch a service visit.
-Naturally it all depends on the business model and the services and warranties offered, but if “driving now” does not “fix the now”, it is wise to use all technical insights when planning the alarm management.
+Naturally, it all depends on the business model and the services and warranties offered, but if “driving now” does not “fix the now”, it is wise to use all technical insights when planning the alarm management.

 Where is the customer solar PV installation located?
 Is there a risk for a second service trip?
 What if you receive another service call, while already being on the road?
-Perhaps it is too late to assess whether the competences for a given problem are present on the current ride?
+Perhaps it is too late to assess whether the competencies for a given problem are present on the current ride?